-- The first responding Lifeguard will initiate the EAP by blowing two (2) long whistle blasts to notify other Lifeguards in the immediate area for assistance. - Additional responding lifeguards or personnel will bring any needed emergency equipment and call 911 (if warranted) and notify the supervisor. - Responding Lifeguard(s) and Supervisor(s) should begin immediate emergency care and seek to stabilize the patron(s) needing assistance. - Supervisor(s) will focus on scene management, information gathering, and ensuring no additional patrons or staff members are at risk. - All staff should conduct themselves in a manner that conveys control of the situation to the patrons.
+- The first responding Lifeguard will initiate the EAP by blowing two (2) long whistle blasts to notify other Lifeguards or personnel in the immediate area for assistance. - Additional responding lifeguards or personnel will bring any needed emergency equipment, call 911 (if warranted) and notify the supervisor. - Responding Lifeguard(s) and/or trained personnel should begin immediate emergency care and seek to stabilize the patron(s) needing assistance. - Other Trained Personnel and/or Supervisor(s) will focus on scene management, information gathering, and ensuring no additional patrons or staff members are at risk. - All staff should conduct themselves in a manner that conveys control of the situation to the patrons.
 The patrons and those around you will take their cues from you. - Do not discuss an incident with or mention past incidents to any patron or staff member other than a manager. - Do not make any promises about refunds, payment for medical bills, etc. - Once the scene is stabilized, the Manager and Regional manager will develop a plan to staff and re-open any closed pools as needed.